openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 2. Should the driver-toolkit container be part of the payload?
 It should be accessible through registry. redhat.io/openshift4 without a cluster for out-of-tree driver development, testing on prereleases, ...
 If a customer has a pull-secret for OCP he should be able to pull without "login"
+3. Should SRO be build by ART or by CPaaS?
+We already have NFD ART builds which is a prerequisite for SRO

 ## Summary